aws-samples/serverless-async-messaging-gateway/README.md

    `node bin/msg.mjs connect-websocket`

-5. In a new terminal, send a message running:
+5. In a new terminal:

+   1. Authenticate your shell with AWS.
+Make sure to set the default AWS region in your environment:

+       ```sh
+       export AWS_DEFAULT_REGION=<region>
+       ```

+   2. Set the `ID_TOKEN` environment variable in this new terminal:

-   `export ID_TOKEN="<the ID token from step 2>"`
+       `export ID_TOKEN="<the ID token from step 3>"`

+   3. Send a message running:

        `node bin/msg.mjs send-message "Serverless is cool\!" -w 20`

-6. Stop the WebSocket connection created at step 3.
+6. Stop the WebSocket connection created at step 4.

-7. Send 3 to 5 different messages as you did in step 4.
+7. Send 3 to 5 different messages as you did in step 5.3 in the second terminal.

-8. Reconnect the WebSocket as you did in step 3 and check if you received the messages that were sent in step 6.
+8. Reconnect the WebSocket in the first terminal as you did in step 4 and check if you receive the messages that were sent in step 5.3.

 ### Clean up